 E-way Bill provisions are effective almost in all states for inter and intra-state transactions.

-E-way Bill is to be issued irrespective of whether the movement of goods is caused by reasons of supply or otherwise.
-The E-way Bill rules require for all movement of goods meeting the specified criteria, a unique number to be obtained from the Government’s system and this unique number, referred to as E-way Bill Number needs to be carried along with the consignment.
+E-way Bill under GST is to be issued irrespective of whether the movement of goods is caused by reasons of supply or otherwise.
+The E-way Bill mandate require for all movement of goods meeting the specified criteria, a unique number to be obtained from the Government’s system and this unique number, referred to as E-way Bill Number needs to be carried along with the consignment.

-- Individual E-way Bill – It is mandatory to generate an individual E-way bill for each consignment having goods value more than 50,000 except handicraft goods.
+- Individual E-way Bill – It is mandatory to generate an individual E-way bill (EWB-01) for each consignment having goods value more than Rs.
+50,000 except handicraft goods.

 - Consolidated E-way Bill – Consolidated E-Way Bill (EWB-02) is a single document that contains details of all individual E-Way Bills related to the various consignments transported through a single-vehicle.
 It is optional to generate a Consolidated E-way bill.

 In this blog, we’ll cover the requirements and importance of Consolidated E-way bill.
 For knowing more about individual E-way Bill, you can read 6 things you need to know about Eway Bill.